 Sometimes you get a great contractor, and sometimes you don’t.
 Is it possible that your RFP process doesn’t include everything that you need it to?
-This year, take a moment to ask yourself, “Does my Snow Removal RFP process attract the right service provider?”
+Ask yourself, “Does my snow RFP process attract the right service providers to choose from?”

-At Sauers we incorporate the following “best practices” into the RFP process the help facilities managers identify the best snow contractors to work with.
+At Sauers we have found certain “best practices” in the RFP process that have help us determine if we are the right fit for a client.
+Below are what we have found help facility managers identify the best snow contractors for them to work with.

-Discovery Call – a conversation centered around YOUR expectations and needs early-on in the sales process
+Discovery Call – a conversation centered around YOUR expectations and needs early-on in the sales process.
+You can’t meet someone’s expectations if you don’t listen first.

 Fitted Pricing Structure – Fixed-Cost Seasonal or Pay-As-It-Snows pricing structures are available to fit your budgeting preferences